CocoaPods/cocoapods.github.com/README.md

-cocoapods.github.com
+cocoapods.github.com (deprecated)
 ====================

-User and developer documentation for CocoaPods.
+User and developer documentation for the old CocoaPods website, now being dealt with by the [CocoaPods Guides](http://guides.cocoapods.org).

 ## Information Sources